-For the stability assessment, ad hoc samples were prepared on 5 May 2011, using the same procedures adopted for the preparation of the test samples.
-These samples were stored at 5 °C +/- 3 °C (ISO 7218:2007) and tested according to the study protocol on 6, 9, and 11 May.
+For the stability assessment, ad hoc samples were prepared on 4 April 2012 using the same procedures adopted for the preparation of the test samples.
+One sample was analyzed on the same day of preparation, whereas three samples were stored at 5 °C \pm 3 °C (ISO 7218:2007) and tested according to the study protocol on 6, 11, and 13 April.
 All the tests yielded the expected results.

-The test samples were prepared on 19 May and labelled with randomly generated numerical codes different for each NRL.
-The homogeneity of the test samples was assessed by testing 5 sets of samples, randomly selected immediately after preparation.
+The test samples were prepared on 16 April and labeled with randomly generated numerical codes different for each NRL.
+Ten sets of samples, randomly selected immediately after preparation, were tested to assess the homogeneity of the test samples.
 The tests were initiated on the same day of preparation and gave the expected results.
-The test samples were kept stored at 5 °C+/- 3 °C until transferred into refrigerated packages that were shipped by a courier on 23 May.
-The NRLs were requested to begin the analyses within 18 h upon receipt.
+The test samples were transferred into refrigerated packages that were shipped by a courier on the same day, with the exception of the samples for two laboratories, L35 and L70, which were stored at 5 °C \pm 3 °C and shipped on 20 April.
+The NRLs were requested to start the analyses within 18 h upon receipt.
 They were also requested to record date and time of sample delivery, date and time the analyses start, and the sample temperature upon reception.